Kathleen Ni Houlihan: Sacrificial aspects of the myth

 Richard Kearney (1988, p.
 218) suggests that the Kathleen Ni Houlihan myth represents the view that the blood sacrifice of heroes is needed to free and redeem Ireland.
 At the same time, these heroic sacrificial martyrs are rewarded by being "remembered for ever" (Kearney, p.
 218).
 This nationalist sacrificial mythology can be tied to pagan concepts of "seasonal rejuvenation" and the sacrificial aspects of Christianity in the Crucifixion and tradition of martyrdom (Kearney, p.
 220).
-This use of sacrificial martyrdom can also be seen in various hunger strike used by Irish Republican Army prisoners in the 1980s and other periods (Kearney, ch.
+This use of sacrificial martyrdom can also be seen in various hunger strikes used by Irish Republican Army prisoners in the 1980s and other periods (Kearney, ch.
 11).

 Selected literary treatments of the myth

 The figure of Kathleen Ni Houlihan has appeared in several folk songs and poems.
 Ethna Carbery's "The Passing of the Gael" (1906), which was a sentimental treatment of the Irish diaspora during the 19th century (partly because of the Great Famine of that period), suggested that Irish emigrants longed for their homeland.
 Carbery refers to Kathleen Ni Houlihan by name as the personification of Ireland that the emigrants miss.

 Seán O'Casey's The Shadow of the Gunman (1923) quotes the last line of Carbery's "The Passing of the Gael," as the character Seumas Shields complains about various aspects of Irish culture.
 O'Casey's treatment of the myth is generally viewed as ironic or sardonic.

 Irish poet Seamus Heaney has suggested that the character of Sarah in Brian Friel's Translations (1980) can be seen as a Kathleen Ni Houlihan-like figure desperately trying to regain her voice and identity.

 Arnold Bax's classical tone poem, influenced from his time in Ireland also assumes the name Cathleen-Ni-Houlihan.

-See Tommy Makem's Celtic/folk song, "Four Green Fields.
+See Tommy Makem's Celtic/folk song, "Four Green Fields."